Joe Bell (film): Plot

 Back in February 2013, Jadin is assaulted in the school locker room by a group of jocks.
 Joe and Lola meet with the school principal who advises Jadin transfers schools or attends therapy.
 Jadin tearfully refuses, claiming he is not the one who needs help.
 The bullying continues, particularly on social media.
 One morning, Lola finds a suicide note in Jadin's bedroom as a jogger discovers Jadin's body, having hanged himself in a nearby park.
 Lola rushes to the scene to find Jadin has already died.
-Days later, Joe, who has spiralled into a deep depression, gets into his car with a gun, but Joseph stops him.
+Days later, Joe, who has spiraled into a deep depression, gets into his car with a gun, but Joseph stops him.
 Joe then decides to walk from Idaho to New York City, where Jadin always wanted to live.

 Joe calls Lola from the road and tells her he cannot walk any further, but she convinces him to keep going for Jadin.
 Days later, a local sheriff, Gary, stops Joe as he walks the side of the highway.
 He buys Joe a hot meal and they talk; Gary reveals his son, William, is also gay.
 He tells Joe that he has never considered that William has ever wanted to take his own life.
 Joe urges him to tell William that it is okay to be who he is, something he never told Jadin and regrets, knowing he will have to live with that for the rest of his life.

 Joe continues walking and sees Jadin again.
-Joe apologises and tells Jadin that he always loved him; Jadin says he knows.
-Joe then calls Lola and apologises to her also, and thanks her for putting up with him.
+Joe apologizes and tells Jadin that he always loved him; Jadin says he knows.
+Joe then calls Lola and apologizes to her also, and thanks her for putting up with him.
 He promises to be better about staying in touch on the road.

 In October 2013, Gary receives a call about a traffic accident in Colorado and arrives at the scene where a semi-truck driver had fallen asleep and hit a pedestrian on the shoulder of the US 40, killing him instantly.
 The victim is revealed to be Joe.

 The film ends with Joe and Jadin meeting in a field, walking together towards the sunlight.
 As the credits roll, images and videos of the real Bell family are shown.